-December 28, 2009 – James Owen Sullivan (The Reverend Tholomew Plague) or more affectionately called “The Rev”, by his many fans, was born on February 10, 1981 and attended a Catholic school at Huntington Beach, California, until 2nd grade along with future A7X lead singer M. Shadows.
+December 28, 2009 – The Rev Sullivan (The Reverend Tholomew Plague) or more affectionately called “The Rev”, by his many fans, was born James Owen Sullivan on February 10, 1981.
+He attended a Catholic school at Huntington Beach, California, until 2nd grade along with future A7X lead singer M. Shadows.

 Jimmy was influenced by musicians such as Vinnie Paul, Dave Lombardo, Mike Portnoy, Paul Bostaph and bands like Metallica, Rancid and Transplants.
 At the age of 17, he did a brief stint with the third-wave ska band Suburban Legends recording their debut album “Origin Edition”.